DCtheTall/phixl/README.md

 ### Uniforms

+This library also provides some abstractions for sending uniforms to WebGL shaders as well.

+Unlike attributes, uniforms are not immutable, and can have their value changed.
+Almost all uniforms have a `set()` method for setting the uniforms data after it is created and a `data()` method for retrieving the current value of the data.
+The `set()` method can also be called with a callback with no arguments that returns the uniform data.
+The callback will be invoked several times in phixl's internals so it should **not** have side effects.

 Below are a list of uniforms available to phixl users.
 The parameters of uniform functions and their behavior varies quite a bit more than attributes.
 All uniforms take the name of the uniform in the shader as their first argument.
 Below is a list of the different uniforms and what parameters they expect.

 #### `BooleanUniform`